Pain Relief | Improve Mobility | Migraines | Tendinitis | Nerve pain | Sports Injuries | Impingement | Plantar Fasciitis | and MORE!

 Is Dry Needling treatment covered by my insurance?

 This is a Physical Therapy treatment and is NOT acupuncture therefore your coverage of Dry Needling should correspond with your Physical Therapy benefits.
-You can discuss this further with our administrative staff if you require more information.
+You can discuss this further with our staff if you require more information.

 ****Not all medical or physical therapy professionals are trained to perform the Integrative Dry Needling treatment technique.
-The physical therapists at YOUR CLINIC have advanced training and have been certified through the Integrative Dry Needling Institute.
+The physical therapists at THIS CLINIC have advanced training and have been certified through the Integrative Dry Needling Institute.